subashinii2w/GEO-my-WP/readme.txt

 Forms builder in the admin settings make it easier to build you own forms; And you can build as many as you wish.

-* Choose between post type or buddypress shortcose.
+* Choose between post type or buddypress shortcode.
 * Post type Forms accept single or multiple post types that will appear in a dropdown menu.
 * For single post type you can add the categories of the post type to filter results.
 * For buddypress you can choose any or all profile fields to filter results.